MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 Open the context menu of your `csoList` module {{< mousebutton "right" >}} and select {{<menuitem "Related Files" "csoList.script" >}}.

-The MeVisLab text editor MATE opens, showing your script file.
+The MeVisLab text editor MATE opens, showing your *.script* file.
 You can see the output of your module as *CSOListContainer.outCSOList*.
 We want to define a threshold for the color of our CSOs.
 For this, add another field to the *Parameters* section of your script file named *areaThreshold*.
 Define the *type* as *Float* and *value* as *2000.0*.

 In order to call Python functions, we also need a Python file.
 Add a *Commands* section and define the *source* of the Python file as *$(LOCAL)/csoList.py*.
 Also add an *initCommand* as *initCSOList*.
 The initCommand defines the Python function that is called whenever the module is added to the workspace or reloaded.